vikramaH/links/gmsh_getdp_elmer_paraview_etc.md

 3. GetDP is a comprehensive software application for solving boundary value problems using the finite element method.
 Its versatility, flexibility, meshing capabilities, numerical solvers, parallel computing support, visualization tools, and extensive documentation make it a valuable tool for engineers, researchers, and students working on a wide range of simulation tasks.

-3A. getdp is so useful that CERN has brought its own version called cerngetdp. cerngetdp utilizes vast magnetic properties database of cern. so it simplifies the .pro (problem file) creation.
+3A. getdp is so useful that CERN has brought its own version called cerngetdp. cerngetdp utilizes vast magnetic properties database of cern.

 4. The "Run Control" section in ElmerSolver's .sif file is a relatively newer and very powerful addition that significantly enhances Elmer's capabilities for parametric studies, optimization, and complex transient simulations within a single input file.

 Before "Run Control," if you wanted to run, say, 10 different simulations where only one parameter varied (e.g., material conductivity), you would typically need 10 separate .sif files or manage the variations with an external script (e.g., Python, Bash).
 "Run Control" streamlines this.

 ==============